Special Mortgage Rates : 6.99% for 1 year | 6.85% for 2 years

 What are the costs involved in refinancing

 It is important to weigh out the costs and the benefits of switching banks and ensure that the savings and benefits outweigh the costs.
-You may incur one or more of costs in the process of switching banks – some oh which are listed here.
+You may incur one or more of costs in the process of switching banks – some of them are listed here.